eggnogdev/huffman-coding/README.md

 ## Try it out yourself!

-If you have Rust and Cargo already installed, go ahead and build yourself a binary and try it out!
-If you don't want to do that then follow the steps below.

 ### Get the Binary

-Check the [Releases](https://github.com/eggnogdev/huffman-coding/releases) page for the binary.
-Download it and place it wherever you would like to execute it from.
+Install Rust and cargo, build the binary with `cargo build --release`, and place the resulting binary `target/release/huffman-coding` wherever you would like to execute it from

 ### Running the Binary